 Find out more about the development of federal child pornography laws here.

 Recently a number of arrests have resulted from online sting operations conducted by the Oklahoma Internet Crimes Against Children (ICAC) Task Force, an agency of the National ICAC Task Force.
 The National ICAC Task Force was developed under the Providing Resources, Officers, and Technology to Eradicate Cyber Threats to Our Children Act (PROTECT Act) of 2008.
 It is designed to help state and local law enforcement agencies investigate and prosecute internet sex crimes including child pornography and soliciting minors online.

 The Oklahoma ICAC Task Force is one of 61 task forces including more than 2,000 state and federal agencies.
 Led by the Oklahoma State Bureau of Investigation (OSBI) the state Internet Crimes Against Children Task Force is comprised of county sheriff's offices, municipal police departments, and district attorney's offices.
 ICAC investigations often include a task force agent, typically a police officer, posing as a decoy online either as a minor or as an adult soliciting child pornography.
 When a computer user solicits sex from the "minor" or distributes child pornography to the decoy, task force agents gather evidence to arrest the individual.

 Sting operations must be conducted carefully to avoid entrapment, a condition in which law enforcement coerces a person to perform criminal acts or behave in ways he or she would not have done without the coercion of the investigators.

-If you have been charged with possession, distribution, or production of child pornography, you may feel like your back is against the wall.
+If you have been charged with possession, distribution (such as sexting child pornography), or production of child pornography, you may feel like your back is against the wall.
 However, you do have options for a successful defense.
 For a free, confidential review of your case, contact Phillips & Associates to speak with an experienced attorney.
 Submit our online case review form or call now to see how we can help.